gregrs-uk/python-fhrs-osm/README.md

 Clicking on a point shows links to the OSM node/way web page and the FHRS establishment web page, as well as allowing the user to copy relevant tag/value pairs into JOSM

-## Notes

-OSM ways are simplified to a single point at the center of the way.

 ## Copyright

 Copyright &copy; [gregrs-uk](http://github.com/gregrs-uk/) 2016, published under the GNU GPL v3.0

-Modified version of [overpy](http://github.com/DinoTools/python-overpy) contained in `overpy_mod` directory is copyright &copy; 2014 PhiBo ([DinoTools](http://github.com/DinoTools/)), published under the MIT licence